mediamonks/symfony-rest-api-bundle/README.md

 Usage
 =====

-By default the event subscriber will be active on all calls that start with /api, however you can also implement the MediaMonks\RestApiBundle\RestApiControllerInterface on a controller to force the event subscriber to become active.
+By default the event subscriber will be active on all calls that start with /api, /api/doc is ignored.

-You can simply return a string, array, object, Symfony response or exception from a controller and it will be automatically converted into a proper output conforming to the MediaMonks Rest API Spec.
+You can simply return a string, array, object, Symfony response or throw an exception from a controller and it will be automatically converted into a proper output conforming to the MediaMonks Rest API Spec.